nxtedition/node-http2-proxy/README.md

 # node-http2-proxy

-A simple high performance http/2 & http/1 to http/1 spec compliant proxy helper for Node.
+A simple http/2 & http/1.1 to http/1.1 spec compliant proxy helper for Node.

 ### Features